6 Best MCAT Resources to Help You Prepare for Your Exam

 The AAMC provides practice exams, question banks, and online flashcards for purchase.
 These practice exams and questions will be the most similar to what you will see on test day because they are made by the people who write the real deal.
 I recommend taking as many of these official practice exams–full length practice tests–as possible prior to test day, as it is one of the best MCAT resources, and they most closely simulate the actual exam.

 Khan Academy is well known for having exceptional free videos and practice questions.
 This holds true for the MCAT, as well.
-For visual and auditory learners, the videos are a great way to review content without having to read from a textbook.
+Sketchy is another visual learning company well-loved by medical students that more recently launched an MCAT learning library as well.
+For visual and auditory learners, the videos from both companies are a great way to review content without having to read from a textbook.
 Khan Academy also has free practice passages and questions, and online practice tests putting Khan Academy on the top of the list for best free MCAT resources.
+Sketchy on the other hand helps test takers create memory palaces and remember more foundational MCAT topics like organic chemistry or systems biology making them a top paid visual learning resource.

 3. UWorld Question Bank